 When I was growing up, things in Ireland were particularly tough.
-Interest rates on mortgages had reached as high as twenty percent and a huge amount of people were out of work.
-My Dad had a good job in a factory, but when the government benefits ran out for the owners they simply pulled out and left hundreds of people high and dry.
+Interest rates on mortgages had reached as high as twenty percent, and a huge amount of people were out of work.
+My Dad had a good job in a factory, but when the government benefits ran out for the owners, they simply pulled out and left hundreds of people high and dry.

 I was only small, six or perhaps seven, and although we never wanted for anything, it didn’t go unnoticed by me that things were tight.
 We had to sell our nice big house and move to a tiny old cottage a bit further out in the country.
-It was basic to say the least.
-No mains water, no heating besides a range in the kitchen and there wasn't even a toilet but that didn't matter to me.
-It was all one mad big adventure.
-The great thing about being small is you don't care how new the clothes you are wearing are, of if your shoes had an owner before you.
+It was basic, to say the least.
+No mains water, no heating besides a range in the kitchen and there wasn't even a toilet, but that didn't matter to me.
+It was all one big mad adventure.
+The great thing about being small is you don't care how new the clothes you are wearing are, or if your shoes had an owner before you.
 The only thing you want is to be loved, to have fun and feel safe.
 I had all of those things in abundance.
 It's not so easy on the grownups.
 Now that I am one I know they always want to give the best they can to their family and when they can’t, it can hurt, lots.
 That time was very hard on my Dad in particular who was doing everything he could to keep bread on the table.
-For a while he had no car and had to thumb or walk where ever he needed to go in search of work.
+For a while, he had no car and had to thumb or walk where ever he needed to go in search of work.

-This particular year, Christmas was coming and I can tell you we were as excited as any kids in the country, just dying to see what Santa would bring.
-By the time Christmas Eve rolled around I am sure me, my brother and my sister were testing every last nerve our parents possessed as we counted down the seconds till the man in red landed.
+This particular year, Christmas was coming, and I can tell you we were as excited as any kids in the country, just dying to see what Santa would bring.
+By the time Christmas Eve rolled around I am sure me, my brother and my sister were testing every last nerve, our parents possessed as we counted down the seconds till the man in red landed.
 On Christmas Eve afternoon it happened.
 Snow!

 Some of what happened next I remember and some my Mom told me.

 As quickly as the snow began to land, my Dad vanished.
-Night fell and he still hadn't returned.
+Night fell, and he still hadn't returned.
 I remember going to bed half excited about Santa coming and half worried about where Dad had got to.
-When the morning came, which might have been the middle of the night because what kid can sleep late on Christmas morning, we found a huge timber sled under the tree.
-It was big enough to take all three of us, it had a rope handle for pulling it at the front and tin runners on the bottom to make it fly down the snow covered slopes.
+When the morning came, which might have been the middle of the night because what kid can sleep late on Christmas morning, we found a huge timber sledge under the tree.
+It was big enough to take all three of us, it had a rope handle for pulling it at the front and tin runners on the bottom to make it fly down the snow-covered slopes.
 I can honestly say that no other group of kids got a toboggan in Ireland that Christmas.
 Considering how little snow there ever is in Ireland, it could well have been the one and only in existence.

 Whenever I see snow that is the image that comes to my mind.
-I can honestly say that no children ever had better parents and no amount of fancy presents will ever dim the value of that sled.
+I can honestly say that no children ever had better parents and no amount of fancy presents will ever dim the value of that sledge.